Content Overview

 How low humidity affects your senses

 - Nasal passages: Dry air dehydrates the mucous membranes in your nose, impairing olfactory receptors and making it harder to detect aromas.
-Since much of what we perceive as taste is smell, this significantly dulls the flavor of food and beverages.
+Since much of what we perceive as taste is smell, this significantly dulls the flavour of food and beverages.

 - Mouth: Reduced humidity decreases saliva production, making it difficult for taste buds to interact with food molecules.
 This results in a blander taste, particularly for complex dishes and drinks like wine.

-Why do food and drinks taste different in the air
+Why do food and drinks taste different in the air?

 The combination of dry nasal passages and mouth means your sense of taste is diminished by up to 30%.
-Sweet and salty flavors are particularly affected, making meals seem bland and less enjoyable.
+Sweet and salty flavours are particularly affected, making meals seem bland and less enjoyable.
 Airlines often add extra salt and sugar to compensate, but this can have negative health implications for frequent flyers.

 Health implications of low cabin humidity